-1 (2)(3) labstechnical lab (examples: computer programming, data 2 3 processing, electronics) - 20 to one; and 3 (4) vocational lab (examples: auto mechanics, air conditioning and refrigeration, 5 drafting) 20 to one; and 6 drarting) 20 to one, and 7 (3)(5) intensive language instruction (beginning)15 to one; (intermediate to 8 advanced)20 to one.
-9 advanced)20 to one.
-10 §807.132.
+- (2) technical, vocational, or allied health lecture--30 to one; - (2)(3) labstechnical lab (examples: computer programming, data processing, electronics)--20 to one; and - (4) vocational lab (examples: auto mechanics, air conditioning and refrigeration, drafting) 20 to one; and - (3)(5) intensive language instruction (beginning)--15 to one; (intermediate to advanced)--20 to one.

+§807.132.
 Program Course of Instruction Revisions.

-11 3007/12=1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 12 (a) The school shall submit a revised program course of instruction application for any 13 proposed changes in the programeourse of instruction that shall be reflected in the 14 school catalog's course of instruction information.
-15 16 (b) The school shall receive approval of proposed programeourse of instruction 17 revisions in writing from the Agency Commission before implementing the revisions 18 19 (c) The school shall work closely with employers in its job market to ensure that the 20 course of instruction meets employers' needs.
-21 22 §807.133.
+- (a) The school shall submit a revised programeourse of instruction application for any proposed changes in the programeourse of instruction that shall be reflected in the school catalog's course of instruction information. - (b) The school shall receive approval of proposed programeourse of instruction revisions in writing from the Agency Commission before implementing the revisions. - (c) The school shall work closely with employers in its job market to ensure that the course of instruction meets employers' needs..

+§807.133.
 Program Requirements for Degree Granting Schools.

-23 24 A school shall provide evidence to the Agency Commission that they are authorized by 25 the Coordinating Board to offer degree programs.
-26 27 §807.134.
+A school shall provide evidence to the Agency Commission that they are authorized by the Coordinating Board to offer degree programs.

+§807.134.
 Sanctions Relating to Programs Courses of Instruction.

-28 29 (a) If an approved program course of instruction is discontinued for any reason, the 30 31 school shall notify the Agency shall be notified within 72 hours of discontinuance and furnished with the names and addresses of any students who were prevented 32 33 from completion of the program course of instruction due to discontinuance.
-Should the school fail to make arrangements satisfactory to the students and the Agency for 34 the completion of the programeourse of instruction, the full amount of all tuition and 35 fees paid by the students are then due and refundable.
-Any program course of 36 instruction discontinued will be removed from the list of approved programs courses 37 of instruction.
-38 of instruction.
-39 (b) The Agency may suspend enrollments in a particular programeourse of instruction as 40 any time the Agency Commission finds cause.
-For purposes of this subsection, cause 41 includes, but is not limited to: 42 43 (1) inadequate instruction; 44 45 (2) unapproved or inadequate curriculum; 46 , , , , , , , , , , , , , , , , , , , ,
+- (a) If an approved programeourse of instruction is discontinued for any reason, the school shall notify the Agency shall be notified within 72 hours of discontinuance and furnished with the names and addresses of any students who were prevented from completion of the programeourse of instruction due to discontinuance.
+Should the school fail to make arrangements satisfactory to the students and the Agency for the completion of the programeourse of instruction, the full amount of all tuition and fees paid by the students are then due and refundable.
+Any programeourse of instruction discontinued will be removed from the list of approved programseourses of instruction. - (b) The Agency may suspend enrollments in a particular programeourse of instruction at any time the AgencyCommission finds cause.
+For purposes of this subsection, cause includes, but is not limited to: - (1) inadequate instruction;